colemanbroad/tracker/notes/notes.md

-# Very Fast StrainCost Tracking

 # Rasterizing continuous shapes

-I could do everything my self in my own little rendered and try to get everything pixel perfect.
+I could do everything my self in my own little renderer and try to get everything pixel perfect.
 Or I could try to use an SVG library.
 Or TinyVG.

 # equality testing